Privacy Policy

 - ad_user_data (granted / denied)

-- ad_personalisation (granted / denied)
+- ad_personalization (granted / denied)

 8.8.2 Purpose

-Consent Mode can be used to
+Consent Mode may serve to

 - technically implement your consent decision,